atulrautray/flask-app/readme.md

 #### Deployment

 * The deployment defines a deployment named "flask-app" with 3 pod replicas.
 The container uses the previously built image named "flaskapp:latest" and it has specific resource limits for memory and CPU.
 The container listens on port 5000.
-The pod is configured to run as a non-root user.

 #### Service